 Analyzing Energy Transfer's Unusual Options Activity

-On Monday, shares of Energy Transfer (NYSE:ET) saw unusual options activity.
-After the option alert, the stock price moved down to $9.1.
+On Tuesday, shares of Energy Transfer (NYSE:ET) saw unusual options activity.
+After the option alert, the stock price moved up to $9.68.

 - Trade Type: CALL